-Swallowing Disorders (Dysphagia) in Adults
+Swallowing Disorders in Adults

-- Oral phase – sucking, chewing, and moving food or liquid into the throat
+- Oral phase – sucking, chewing, and moving food or liquid into the throat.

-General signs may include:
+General signs of a swallowing problem may include:

 - coughing during or right after eating or drinking

 - wet or gurgly sounding voice during or after eating or drinking

 - extra effort or time needed to chew or swallow